CumulusNetworks/docs/content/cumulus-linux-41/Network-Solutions/Cumulus-Networks-Services-Demos.md

 #### Virtual Appliance

-You can build out the reference topology in hardware or using Cumulus VX (the free Cumulus Networks virtual appliance).
+You can build out the reference topology in hardware or using Cumulus VX.
 The {{<exlink url="https://github.com/CumulusNetworks/cldemo-vagrant" text="Cumulus Reference Topology using Vagrant">}} is essentially the reference topology built out inside Vagrant with VirtualBox or KVM.
 The installation and setup instructions for bringing up the entire reference topology on a laptop or server are on the {{<exlink url="https://github.com/CumulusNetworks/cldemo-vagrant" text="cldemo-vagrant GitHub repo">}}.

 #### Hardware